marfarma/cms-tree-page-view/readme.txt

 5. The tree is also available on the dashboard and therefore available immediately after you login.

 == Changelog ==

+= 0.5.2 =
+- you chould get an error if used togther with the "Simple Fields" WordPress plugin (yes, I used the same function name in both plugin!
+Fool me twice, shame on me.)

 = 0.5.1 =
 - forgot to add styles to svn